Naaigal Jaakirathai: Production

 After Naanayam, Sibi Sathyaraj was on the lookout for a script for his next film.
 Since nothing interesting turned up, he took a brief hiatus, still reading scripts.
 Sibiraj is a dog-lover and has 3 dogs.
 So, he expressed his eagerness in working with animals in a film.
 Director Shakti S. Rajan, who had earlier directed Sibiraj in Naanayam, came up with a script with a dog in the lead.
-The film is about a military-trained dog and a man, and their journey.
-Finally, the film was announced in July 2013.
-The film was titled Naaigal Jaakirathai meaning 'Beware of Dogs'.

-Sibiraj plays the second hero and will be sharing screen space with a military trained canine.
+The film was formally announced in July 2013, with a military trained canine described as the main character.
 Apart from playing the hero, the dog would also do several action sequences and comedy tracks in the film.
 Arundhati of Sundaattam fame was signed as the female lead.
 The crew was on the lookout for a trained dog, preferably a German Shepherd.
 After a search, they found a dog from Bangalore.
 Filming began on 9 October 2013.
 The story takes place in Coimbatore, and travels to Ooty, Palakkad and Chennai.